Frank Lloyd Wright: Significant later works

 Taliesin West, Wright's winter home and studio complex in Scottsdale, Arizona, was a laboratory for Wright from 1937 to his death in 1959.
 It is now the home of the Frank Lloyd Wright Foundation.

 The design and construction of the Solomon R. Guggenheim Museum in New York City occupied Wright from 1943 until 1959 and is probably his most recognized masterpiece.
-The building's unique central geometry was meant to allow visitors to easily experience Guggenheim's collection of nonobjective geometric paintings by taking an elevator to the top level and then viewing artworks by walking down the slowly descending, central spiral ramp.
+The building's unique central geometry allows visitors to experience Guggenheim's collection of nonobjective geometric paintings by taking an elevator to the top level and then viewing artworks by walking down the slowly descending, central spiral ramp.

 The only realized skyscraper designed by Wright is the Price Tower, a 19-story tower in Bartlesville, Oklahoma.
 It is also one of the two existing vertically oriented Wright structures (the other is the S.C.
 Johnson Wax Research Tower in Racine, Wisconsin).
 The Price Tower was commissioned by Harold C. Price of the H. C. Price Company, a local oil pipeline and chemical firm.
 On March 29, 2007, Price Tower was designated a National Historic Landmark by the United States Department of the Interior, one of only 20 such properties in Oklahoma.

 Monona Terrace, originally designed in 1937 as municipal offices for Madison, Wisconsin, was completed in 1997 on the original site, using a variation of Wright's final design for the exterior, with the interior design altered by its new purpose as a convention center.
 The "as-built" design was carried out by Wright's apprentice Tony Puttnam.
-Monona Terrace was accompanied by controversy throughout the 60 years between the original design and the completion of the structure.
+Monona Terrace was accompanied by controversy until the structure was completed.

 Florida Southern College, located in Lakeland, Florida, constructed 12 (out of 18 planned) Frank Lloyd Wright buildings between 1941 and 1958 as part of the Child of the Sun project.
 It is the world's largest single-site collection of Frank Lloyd Wright architecture.

+Politics

+During World War II, Wright's outspoken pacifism, anti-authoritarianism, and anti-nationalism led to his investigation by the Federal Bureau of Investigation.
+He was alleged to have encouraged his architectural apprentices to apply for conscientious objector status to dodge the draft, a charge he "vehemently denied."
+In 1948, Wright made the first political endorsement of his career when he supported former Vice President Henry A. Wallace for President.

+Wright advocated for an economic system he called "organic capitalism," believing that the role of government was not ensuring equality of outcome but equality of opportunity.
+These views were reflected in his vision for Broadacre City.
+Later analysis of his writings led historian Kenneth Frampton to describe his political solutions as "some kind of neo-capitalist social democracy."